josergz/stats-preview-card-component/README.md

 ### What I learned

-With this challenge you can test my skills, I tried to use the correct semantics of html, using sass I declared color variables that I used throughout the project, finally with flexbox I worked to accommodate the elements and to show the mobile version.
+With this challenge I was able to test my skills, I tried to use the correct html semantics, using sass I declared color variables that I used throughout the project, finally with flexbox I worked to arrange the elements and display the mobile version.

 ### Continued development